 by mara sop

-Isabella of Castille had 4 daughter, the 1st and the 2nd was queen of Portugal, but her most famous daughters are youngest two, Juanna of Castille and Catherine of Aragon.
+Isabella of Castille had 4 daughter, the 1st and the 3nd was queen of Portugal, but her most famous daughters are Juanna of Castille and Catherine of Aragon.

 Juanna of Castille or Juanna la Loca

-Juana became known as Juanna la Loca (Joanna the Mad), because of its emotional disorders, which worsened with the affairs of her husband, Philip the Handsome, by whom she was completely in love.
+Juana became known as Juanna la Loca (Joanna the Mad), because of her emotional disorders, which worsened with the affairs of her husband, Philip the Handsome, by whom she was completely in love.

 Most historians now agree that she had melancholia, severe clinical depression, a psychosis, or a case of inherited schizophrenia.
 There is debate about the diagnosis that she was mentally ill considering that her symptoms were aggravated by non-consensual confinement and control by others who had assumed her royal powers.